Why White Papers Are So Damn Good at Converting

 Ever since they originated in 19th century England, white papers have served as a relevant, influential form of content marketing.
 Other marketing strategies have come and gone, but white papers show no signs of going anywhere.
 Not only have they survived through the technological revolution, but they have also weathered the changes in how we consume content.

 In this article, you will learn why white papers are so good at converting, how companies can improve upon their white papers, and what companies should be doing to deploy white papers in their content marketing.

 White papers offer in-depth information about a problem in an industry that interested parties are looking to understand.
 They also offer a practical solution to this problem in the form of a product or service.
 They are meant to educate buyers through the Evaluation Stage by providing in-depth information on a specific subject, advocate for a solution, and make a company be seen as a subject matter expert (SME).
 As a result, white papers are ranked #2 in terms of the most influential content buyers read before making a purchase, just behind product brochures and data sheets.

 When done well, white papers are able to make your brand more persuasive and bring about meaningful change as your platform and influence increases.
-They can boost your brand’s exposure within your industry, media, and other critical circles.
-They can also increase your brand’s strategic visibility.
-In short, a well-crafted white paper makes your clients, customers, partners, and investors feel more confident in your brand.
+They can boost your brand’s exposure within your industry, media, and other critical circles, and can increase your brand’s strategic visibility.
+By having a well-crafted white paper, your clients, customers, partners, and investing will feel more confident in your brand.

 However, this doesn’t mean that the white paper hasn’t evolved in its own ways.
 Modern-day white papers are often filled with infographics, images and videos, and interactive content.